The homotopy fixed point theorem and the Quillen-Lichtenbaum conjecture in hermitian K-theory: Introduction

+When $-1$ is not a sum of squares in $R$, the homotopy equivalence (\ref{eqn:OrthGpVersionHFT}) is not valid though its $2$-adic version still holds (Theorem 2.2).
+In fact, we prove our results for schemes - a generality imposed upon us by our use of Nisnevich descent.

-The second conjecture we prove -- inextricably linked with Williams' conjecture on homotopy fixed points -- is the counterpart, for hermitian $K$-theory, of the Quillen-Lichtenbaum conjecture in $K$-theory.
-The main goal is to compare the higher Grothendieck-Witt groups to their \'{e}tale analogues, as has been done successfully for $K$-theory, based on works by Voevodsky, Rost, Suslin and others.
-In Theorem \ref{thm:QL}, we show that the \'{e}tale comparison map for hermitian $K$-theory is an isomorphism on homotopy groups in the same range and under the same hypotheses as it is for $K$-theory.
-As applications, we compute the higher Grothendieck-Witt groups of complex algebraic varieties and totally imaginary number fields in terms of topological data and \'{e}tale cohomology, respectively; see Theorems \ref{thm:GWalgKOtop} and \ref{thm:2cd2computation} for precise statements of these results.
+Theorems \ref{thm:Z2htpylimit} and \ref{thm:IntegralHtpyLimit} below solve Williams' conjecture for noetherian schemes.
+Our proof uses among other things a result of Hu-Kriz-Ormsby \cite{HKO} which in turn relies on the solution of Milnor's conjecture by Voevodsky \cite{VV}.
+From our solution of Williams' conjecture, we prove general theorems for higher Grothendieck-Witt groups from their $K$-theory counterparts.
+As an example of application, we give a conceptual computation of the Hermitian $K$-groups of rings of $2$-integers in certain totally real number fields \cite{BKO1} and relate their orders to values of Dedekind zeta-functions; see Theorems \ref{thm:ComputationOF} and \ref{thm:zetavalues}.
+Our innovation in the proof of Williams' conjecture is the simultaneous proof of another conjecture: the counterpart, for Hermitian $K$-theory, of the Quillen-Lichtenbaum conjecture in $K$-theory.
+The main goal is to compare the higher Grothendieck-Witt groups with mod $2^{\nu}$ coefficients to their \'{e}tale analogs.
+In Theorem \ref{thm:QL}, we show that the \'{e}tale comparison map for Hermitian $K$-theory is an isomorphism on homotopy groups in the same range and under the same hypotheses as it is for $K$-theory.
+The Hermitian Quillen-Lichtenbaum conjecture was first explored in \cite{BKO}, where the \'{e}tale comparison map was shown to be split surjective, and conjectured to be bijective, in sufficiently high degrees.
+Since the work of Artin and Grothendieck, it is well known that for complex algebraic varieties, \'{e}tale homotopy (with finite coefficients) coincides with the topological analog.
+Therefore, our results enable us to compute higher Grothendieck-Witt groups of complex algebraic varieties in terms of topological data.
+We also give similar computations for totally imaginary number fields in terms of \'{e}tale cohomology.
+See Theorems \ref{thm:GWalgKOtop} and \ref{thm:2cd2computation} for precise statements.